Linux Kernel Architecture: Core Subsystems Deep Dive

 Kernel Development

-1. Follow Linux coding style
+1. Follow Linux coding style (scripts/checkpatch.pl)

-2. Use appropriate locking mechanisms
+2. Use appropriate locking (spinlocks, mutexes, RCU)

 3. Minimize time in interrupt context

-4. Avoid blocking in atomic context
+4. Never sleep in atomic context

-5. Test thoroughly with different configs
+5. Test with different configs (debug, lockdep)

 System Administration

-1. Keep kernel updated for security
+1. Security: Keep kernel updated (CVEs)

-2. Use LTS kernels for stability
+2. Stability: Use LTS kernels for production

-5. Document custom configurations
+5. Documentation: Document custom configurations

 If you found this explanation helpful, consider sharing it with others.